Car parking charges for patients and visitors will resume from Wednesday 1 June 2022.

 - Entrance to Sevenacres (past the Helipad) from Dodnor Lane

 *This is the only entrance/exit directly affected by the barrier.

 Patients and visitors have been asking us for ‘pay on exit’ and help points in the car parks.
 We also needed to improve safety on the St. Mary’s site because of its increasing use as a ‘rat run’ between Medina Way and Dodnor Lane.
 We are also following good practice guidance issued by the Department of Health for the management of car parking.
 We are replacing old worn out unreliable car parking machines.

 - I am a voluntary car driver for OPTIO.
 Will I be affected?

 Voluntary car drivers who simply collect and drop off patients at the hospital will not be affected by these arrangements.

 There are processes in place to deal with concerns and complaints as and when they arise.
-Concerns should be raised with our parking contractors APCOA via the help points or their website (details are parking pay machines) or via their onsite office near the Main Entrance patient and visitor car park.
+Concerns should be raised with our parking contractors APCOA via IOW.firstname.lastname@example.org or in person, via their onsite office near the main entrance patient and visitor car park.